zhanzhenzhen/futurescript/README.md

 `--map` will add the line numbers of the source to the generated code.
 Useful for debugging.
 (Note: this is not "source map", which is another technology.)

+To avoid waste of disk space, if you want to install it to your project directory rather than globally, it should be in "devDependencies", not "dependencies" (particularly when you're writing a middleware).
+This is important because we use a very sophisticated versioning model that all historical compilers are kept.

 Examples
 ========